 WORKFORCE INNOVATION AND OPPORTUNITY ACT (WIOA) YOUTH PROGRAMS

-The MassHire Greater Lowell Workforce Board provides federal funds, through The U.S. Department of Labor Workforce Investment & Opportunity Act (WIOA), to support and maintain a framework of education, training and employment services for at-risk youth.
+The MassHire Greater Lowell Workforce Board provides federal funds, through The U.S. Department of Labor Workforce Innovation & Opportunity Act (WIOA), to support and maintain a framework of education, training and employment services for at-risk youth.
 Our goal is to re-connect these youth with education and employment strategies, which will lead to a lifelong attachment with the workforce and ultimately economic self-sufficiency.
 WIOA Programming serves two youth participant populations: In-School (16-21 and attending high school) and Out-of-School youth (16-24 and not enrolled in any school).

 Our WIOA funded partner programs perform recruitment and outreach, intense case management, paid and unpaid work experiences, career readiness activities, career pathway activities, educational activities assisting with the attainment of a High School Diploma, High School Equivalency (HiSET/GED), occupational skills training leading to an industry recognized credential, financial literacy activities, self and career assessments, and follow-up services for one year after program exit.
 MassHire staff provide oversight, reporting, intake and eligibility determination, testing and technical assistance.